byjoohyunpark/hello-computer/README.md

 # hello-computer
 This repository is used to submit my weekly projects for Nicole He's [Hello, Computer: Unconventional Uses of Voice Technology](https://nicolehe.github.io/) course which covers wide range of voice technology.
 "As weird as it can be."
-That's my goal of this class.
+That's my goal as well as attitude towards this class.

 * [Week 1](https://byjoohyunpark.github.io/hello-computer/week1/)